t33bu/retroimagify/README.md

 # retroimagify
 Convert your images to the 80's retro computer look with this Python 3 script.
 The algorithm used to convert colors is the "low-cost approximation" algorithm as presented [here](https://www.compuphase.com/cmetric.htm).
+Since I am not Python nor digital image processing expert, I am sure there is a lot to improve.
+Anyway, this is the initial working version.

 The currently supported retrocomputers (their palettes and resolutions) are the following:
 ![CSupported retro systems](https://github.com/t33bu/retroimagify/blob/master/Itsukushima.png)